CtrlAltWilson/Commitment-Alert/README.md

 <h5>-This extension will only work for Raptor Technologies because of the special link that Raptor uses in Salesforce.
 <h5>-Commitments are cases from the queue that appears the to agent for 2 minutes.
 If the agent does not confirm the commitment within the given time, it will put the agent to refusal status.

-<h2>Update

-<h5>-This extension now supports sending alerts via Telegram.
-Developed bots to gather chat ID with python.
-<h5>-This extension has been updated to also alert for Raptor's chat interface.